ArapiAndi/TSP_Clustering_D-Gaps_Compression/README.md

-# Compression of Posting Lists  with Clustering and TSP
+# Compression of D-gaps Posting Lists with Clustering and TSP method

 ```
 Arapi Andi
-Venice,
-October 27, 2020
+Venice, October 27/10/2020
 ```

 ### Introduction